What is PLM?

 That’s where you’ll want to understand and implement PLM integration.

-PLM integration with other PLM, ERP, CAD, and other or legacy systems important to continued business success
+PLM integration with other PLM, ERP, CAD, or legacy systems is important to continued business success

 In today’s globalized manufacturing environment, product development is often done in various locations.
 Partners and vendors are globally dispersed, making communication and data sharing much more of a challenge.
 When this data is managed throughout multiple data silos, data can be updated in one system and the changes not reflected in other systems.
 This ultimately results in data inefficiencies, rework and inconsistencies throughout product development, leading to dollars and revenue lost for your company.